 Long Point Region Conservation Authority Conservation Areas and forest tracts without campgrounds are open to the public for day-use activities, reservations are not required.
 Backus Heritage CA, Deer Creek CA and Waterford North CA are open for day-use access.
 Haldimand CA and Norfolk CA are not open for day-use access.
 Overnight campsite reservations are now open for self-contained camping units only.

 Kettle Creek Conservation Area Trails are open.
 Click here for detailed Conservation Areas & Trails information such as trail width for social distancing, what activities are available, and what remains closed.
-Campgrounds are open to transient overnight camping and limited day-use.

 Most Hamilton Conservation Areas are now open.
 Dundas Peak, Spencer Gorge, Tew and Webster Falls, and Crooks Hollow are not included in this opening.
 Consider visiting less busy areas like Westfield Heritage Village or Eramosa Karst.
 Click here for more information about what is open/closed.
 Nightly camping is open for reservation only.